 When I became a single mother, I had no clue about any tax benefits or government grants.
 It took me a while to research this information and apply for some of these programs.
 They helped me when help was most needed, and I encourage you to use these resources since they are created to support single parent families.

 This post provides a list of important grants available to single mothers in Canada.
-You will find this information about grants especially valuable if you recently became a single mother.
+You will find this information about grants especially valuable if you became a single mother recently.

 Grants available to single mothers in Canada can be divided into two categories: federal and provincial.
-In order to qualify for these grants and benefits, you need to be either a separated or divorced parent of a child (or children) who lives with you and for whom are you are primarily responsible (care, living, and education).
-Divorced mothers who have a shared legal custody of a child are likely to receive only one-half of any available benefit.
+In order to qualify for these grants and benefits, you need to be “either a separated or divorced parent of a child (or children) who lives with you and for whom are you are primarily responsible (care, living, and education).”
+Divorced mothers who have a shared legal custody are likely to receive only one-half of any available benefit.

 Federal Grants & Benefits

-See more details about the Canadian COVID-10 economic response on this page.
+See more details about the Canada Recovery Caregiving Benefit on this page.